 What happens to our recyclables after they are tossed into the bin?

-Madison began contracted with Pellitteri Waste Systems in 2012 to process the city’s recycling at their material recovery facility (MRF).
+Madison began contracting with Pellitteri Waste Systems in 2012 to process the city’s recycling at their material recovery facility (MRF).
 Pellitteri then charges the city a “tipping fee.”

 Once they are dropped off, the materials are separated into their respective component parts.
 For example, all of the paper is put with other various collected paper.